Online Event Symposium

 Join our third annual symposium to explore how a living systems thinking approach to design can nurture a radical mindset where multi-species creative collaborations can contribute to planetary heath.

 This symposium aims to participate in shaping an ecological blueprint for future biodesign practice.
-It is co-organised by the Design Museum, the Living Systems Lab (Central Saint Martins UAL), The Bio ID Lab (Bartlett School of Architecture, UCL) and the British Council.
+It is co-organised by the Design Museum, the Living Systems Lab (Central Saint Martins UAL) and The Bio ID Lab (Bartlett School of Architecture, UCL).

 The event will bring together a range of perspectives from designers, scientists, researchers, ecologists, architects, and ask: is biodesign truly addressing planetary challenges, or is biodesign perpetuating a mindset of natural exploitation and business as usual?
 Can biodesign adopt multi-species thinking?
 Should this design approach become the norm?

 A place for critical review as well as mindful and ethical reflection, the symposium will be structured around 4 panels that will interrogate the practice of biodesign in relation to:

 Day 1: THURSDAY 4 NOVEMBER 13:00 - 17:30

 How can designing with living systems help restore degraded ecologies and nurture biodiversity?

 How can biodesign accelerate the circular economy to create value from waste?

 Day 2: FRIDAY 5 NOVEMBER 13:00 - 17:30